opstic/gdclone/README.md

 R to reset zoom.

-*Support for web and mobile platforms are planned.*
+*Support for mobile platforms are planned.*

 **NOTE: Either [kdialog](https://invent.kde.org/utilities/kdialog) or [zenity](https://github.com/GNOME/zenity) is
 required on linux.**